 The Linxdot helium miners are one of the new kids on the block but they are taking the world by storm.
 Like all helium miners, there is a waiting list due to silicone chip shortages but I had found Linxdot has faster shipping times than some other companies.

 If you want to order a new helium miner head over to the Linxdot store and use discount code notsealed3 for an extra 3% off your total order.
-Just for our NotSealed readers, it is a working promo code for this month.
+Just for our NotSealed readers, it is a working promo code for 2023.

 Table of Contents

 Yes, They are a very fast Helium Miner that has a Quad-Core CPU running @ 1.5Ghz with 2GB RAM and fast eMMC.
 Some older helium miners such as the older Bobcat 300 have only 1GB of ram and are starting to have issues on the network.
 So you know the Linxdot is future-proofed with the extra ram.

 I still prefer my Sensecap helium miners as they have more ram and get updates quicker than the Linxdot.

 I like that it has a fast Embedded MultiMediaCard (eMMC) which makes it have faster read and writes than a stock micro sd card that many other miners come with.
 This all adds up to being a great helium miner.

 The Linxdot has a fast sync option so you can be connected to the blockchain within 30 minutes.
 Not like some other hotspots that take 3 days to sync up.

 Is Linxdot legit?

 Yes, FXTec Linxdot is on the approved list for Helium Miners.
 This is important because if a Helium miner is not approved then it can’t be connected to the helium network and it won’t earn any rewards.